oyekanmiayo/go-notion/README.md

 ### Contributing

-* Code Contributions won't be accepted until Notion's v1 API is out of beta.
-This may change in the future, if needed
+* Code Contributions won't be accepted until Notion's v1 API is out of beta
 * Open an issue if you find a bug or missing integration

 ### License